Special Collections and Wikimedia programs

 All programmes consist of lectures, collection tours, presentations, group discussions, (wiki)workshops and feedback sessions.
 In these collaborations between the faculty (teachers, researchers), the University Library (curators, information specialists) and Wikimedia (volunteers), students are trained in academic skills (e.g. searching databases and researching historical sources), learn to write Wikipedia articles and practise writing from a neutral standpoint, referencing and citing (primary) sources.
 Working with primary sources, an increased readership and feeling a certain responsibility for ‘their’ entry, inspire student motivation.
 Images scanned by the library are accessible and used worldwide via Wikimedia Commons.

 HistoBistro is a collaboration of Maastricht University Library, Centre Céramique, the Regional Historic Center Limburg, the Royal Limburg Historical and Archaeological Society (LGOG) and the Limburg Museum, which revolves around historical recipes, the historical kitchen, gastronomy, agriculture and decorum.
 Activities include lectures, workshops, exhibitions, historical food tasting, and podcasts.
 HistoBistro is part of the Limburg Collection, a cooperation of cultural heritage organizations in Limburg that wants to preserve this collection for the future, make it (digitally) accessible, and make it more visible, sustainable and usable for a broad audience as well as for scientific purposes.
-More information on HistoBistro .
+Follow the HistoBistro Facebook page for updates.

 During the fair, a small exhibition on the theme of Travel and Discoveries was provided by the Art and Heritage Committee and the Faculty of Arts and Social Sciences of Maastricht University.
 In the MABP Magazine you can read articles about travel books from the Jesuit collection of the Maastricht University Library.

+This exhibition on masculinity and femininity, marital need and marital happiness includes erotic advice from the Jesuit collection of Theodoor van de Velde at the beginning of the 20th century.
 The gynecologist Van de Velde (1873-1937) was taboo-breaking in his time.
 He dared to write on female sexuality.
 In The Ideal Woman (1933), he explicitly focused on ‘the woman’.
 This book – with no fewer than 480 film images and 54 full-page illustrations – was a kind of guide full of gymnastic exercises to improve sex efficiency.
 The aim was to “fully develop the sexual abilities of women”, so that women as self-aware individuals could enjoy sex much more actively (and please her husband).
-Vsit the exhibition .
+Visit the exhibition.

 As a phenomenon, the travel guide is closely connected with the emergence of modern tourism in Europe from the mid-nineteenth century onwards, when an extensive railway network came into being.
 Tourists were looking for pleasure and relaxation.
 But they also wanted to widen their cultural horizon and improve their physical health.
 This exhibition shows how the travel guide, as a steady companion, detailed for the tourist what was worth a visit: which cities, which buildings, which resorts, which mountain areas, which panoramas and so on.